-LGLA 1301 Legal Research & Writing (3 credits)
+Legal Research & Writing (3 credits)

 This course provides a working knowledge of fundamentals of effective legal research and writing.
 Topics include law library techniques, computer assisted legal research, briefs, and legal memoranda.
 (3 lecture hours per week).
-Prerequisites: READ 0310 and ENGL 0310.
+Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CIP 22.0302]

-LGLA 1311 Introduction to Law (3 credits)
+Introduction to Law

 This course provides an overview of the law and the legal system.
 Topics include legal concepts, procedures, terminology and current issues in law.
 (3 lecture hours per week).
-Prerequisites: READ 0309 and ENGL 0309.
-[CIP 22.0302]
+Prerequisites: DIRW/ DIRR 0309 or ENGL 0309 & READ 0309.
+[CIP 22.03021

-LGLA 1342 Federal Civil Litigation (3 credits)
+Federal Civil Litigation

 This course presents fundamental concepts and procedures of civil litigation with emphasis on the paralegal's role.
 Federal Civil Litigation covers litigation from the pre-trial stage to the post-trial phase.
 Federal law will be emphasized in this course.
-Prerequisites: READ 0309 and ENGL 0309.
+(3 lecture hours per week) Prerequisites: DIRW/DIRR 0309 or ENGL 0309 & READ 0309.
 [CIP 22.0302]

-LGLA 1343 Bankruptcy (3 credits)
+Bankruptcy (3 credits)

 This course presents fundamental concepts of bankruptcy law and procedure with emphasis on the paralegal's role.
 Topics include individual and business liquidation and reorganization.
 (3 lecture hours per week) [CIP 22.0302]

-LGLA 1344 Texas Civil Litigation (3 credits)
+Texas Civil Litigation

 This course presents fundamental concepts and procedures of civil litigation with emphasis on the paralegal's role.
 Texas Civil Litigation covers litigation from the pre-trial stage to the post-trial phase.
 State law will be emphasized in this course.
-Prerequisite: READ 0309 and ENGL 0309.
+(3 lecture hours per week) Prerequisite: DIRW/DIRR 0309 or ENGL 0309 & READ 0309.
 [CIP 22.0302]